Skip to main content

 Figure \(\PageIndex{3}\): DNA Catenation and Knotting.
 The upper structure shows the negatively supercoiled form of bacterial DNA.
 The inhibition of topoisomerase enzyme activity leads to the relaxation, catenation, and knotting of the chromosomal structure.
 Image from: Harms, A. et al. (2015) Cell Reports 12(9):1497-1507.

 Supercoiled circular DNA forms two major structures: a plectoneme or a toroid, or a combination of both (Figure 24.3.2).
 A negatively supercoiled DNA molecule will produce either a one-start left-handed helix, the toroid, or a two-start right-handed helix with terminal loops, the plectoneme.
 Plectonemes are typically more common in nature, and this is the shape most bacterial plasmids will take (Figure 4.10).
 For larger molecules, it is common for hybrid structures to form – a loop on a toroid can extend into a plectoneme, as shown in Figure \(\PageIndex{4}\).
-DNA supercoiling is crucial for DNA packaging within all cells and appears to also play a role in gene expression.
+DNA supercoiling is crucial for DNA packaging in all cells and also appears to play a role in gene expression.

 Figure \(\PageIndex{4}\): Bacterial DNA Supercoiling.
 Atomic force microscopy (AFM) visualization of torsionally relaxed (A), and negatively supercoiled (B) bacterial plasmids pBR322.
 (C) Electron microscopy image of the E. coli chromosomal DNA displaying a hybrid toroidal-plectoneme structure.
 Image A and B from Witz, G. and Stasiak, A. (2009) Nucleic Acids Research 38(7):2119-2133.
 Image C from Prokaryotic Chromosomes